-The Daimler-Benz virtual monopoly on the production of aircraft engines in Germany stifled research and development.
+The Daimler-Benz company's virtual monopoly on the production of aircraft engines in Germany stifled research and development of other engines.
 As a result, when the Allies introduced a new generation of high-performance engines in 1916, Germany found itself without a suitable replacement for its now-obsolete standard aircraft power plant, the 119 kw (160-shp) Daimler-Benz Mercedes.

 The BMW Model IIIa had unusually low fuel consumption and very good performance at high altitudes.
 This was the result of a choked down carburetor setting and a high compression ratio.
 It powered such aircraft as the Fokker D VII.